 Potassium levels must also be supervised closely in those with CKD.
 As many vegetables and fruit contain high degrees of potassium, it is safest to select those from these options:

 - Fruit: apples, peaches, pears, grapes, pineapple, tangerines, watermelon, berries, plums

 - AVOID: dried fruits, oranges, nectarines, kiwis, bananas, honeydew, prunes, cantaloupe, nectarines

 - Vegetables: broccoli, cauliflower, cabbage, carrots, cucumber, celery, eggplant, green beans, peppers, yellow squash, lettuce, zucchini, and onions

 - AVOID: avocado, asparagus, potatoes, winter squash, tomatoes, pumpkin, and cooked spinach

 Low iron and anemia are common in those diagnosed with chronic kidney disease.
 Foods with high iron content include beef, pork, chicken, liver, kidney and lima beans, and cereals with added iron.

-Inspired Home Care, the Barrington home care agency families trust, can help by shopping for, planning, and preparing healthy, nutritious meals in accordance with any prescribed dietary plan, and we will even clean up the kitchen afterwards!
+Live Free Home Health Care, providers of senior care services in Concord and the surrounding areas, can help by shopping for, planning, and preparing healthy, nutritious meals in accordance with any prescribed dietary plan, and we will even clean up the kitchen afterwards!
 We are also here to provide transportation to physicians’ appointments, pick up prescriptions, and provide friendly companionship to help make life with CKD easier.
-Email or call us at 847-787-7572 to find out more about our exceptional Barrington home care services.
+Email or call us at 847-787-7572 to find out more about our exceptional senior care services in Concord or the surrounding cities in New Hampshire.
 To learn about all of the communities we serve, please visit our Locations Served page.